 Feeling connected to school is linked to better physical and emotional health and to reduced risk taking.
+Students in Grade 7 reported higher school connectedness to school than those in Grade 9 or 11.

-In this area and consistent with the AHS provincial results, the majority of students reported liking school somewhat (65%).
-Females were more likely than males to like school very much (24% vs. 19%) although reported a comparable sense of connectedness to school.
-Students in Grade 7 felt more connected to school compared to students in later grades.
+In this area, and consistent with the AHS provincial results, the majority of students reported liking school somewhat (66%).
+Females were more likely than males to like school very much (22% vs. 13%).

-Twenty-seven percent of students skipped at least one full day of school in the past month.
+Twenty-eight percent of students skipped at least one full day of school in the past month.
 Students in higher grades were more likely than students in younger grades to skip school.
 Youth who skipped school in the past month felt less connected to school and had more trouble getting along with teachers and peers compared to students who did not skip school.